keljos/CoffeeScheduler/README.md

    - Step 4b: In a loop, for every visit calculate the updates credit for all individuals based on the formula:
       - If individual is buying: new credit = current credit - menu price + total bill from step 2.
       - For all others: new credit = current credit - menu price.
-   - Step 4c: Schedule (print) who pays the bill that trip.
+      - Schedule (print) who pays the bill that trip.
-- Step 6: Generate a summary.
+- Step 5: Generate overall summary of total cost of individuals and the average price they paid.

 ## Getting Started